This cream pie, often served at Easter and Christmas is rich and, oh, so, good.

 The instructions given have been passed down and the directions often include statements as, “Roll out pie dough same as Italian cookies.
 Roll not too thin or too thick…

-Blind bake the pie dough in a glass pie dish in a 375 degree oven for 15-30 minutes until it is a light golden brown.
+Blind bake the pie dough in a glass pie dish in a 375 degree oven for 15 minutes until it is a light golden brown.
+Pour in the cream filling and bake for another 30 minutes.

-When the pie crust has cooled, add the custard mixture to pie and let sit overnight to set in refrigerator.
+When the pie has cooled, let sit overnight to set in refrigerator.